B.C. limits indoor gatherings, cancels New Year's Eve events as Omicron picks up speed | CBC News

 Henry said health officials are seeing a major spike in cases driven largely by younger people who are becoming infected at informal parties.
 The surge in cases has been especially dramatic in densely populated areas such as Vancouver Coastal Health.

-Perhaps because most of those affected are fully vaccinated and younger, the cases linked to Omicron haven't caused serious illness in B.C. so far, but the science is still out on how severe sickness with this variant will be, Henry said.
+Perhaps because most of those affected are fully vaccinated and younger, the cases linked to Omicron haven't caused serious illness in B.C. so far, but it's still unknown how severe sickness with this variant will be, Henry said.

 Health Minister Adrian Dix also noted that Nova Scotia and Quebec both reported record high numbers of COVID-19 cases on Friday, which signals challenging times ahead in the rest of the country.

+Mathematically speaking, this is not an unexpected outcome considering the very small proportion of the population that remains unvaccinated and has been predicted by health officials since B.C.'s vaccine program began.

-Each individual unvaccinated person is still much more likely to test positive for COVID-19, with rates over the past week of 176.5 cases per 100,000 people compared to 35.5 cases per 100,000 for fully vaccinated people.
+According to numbers released by the province on Thursday, each individual unvaccinated person is still about five times more likely to test positive for COVID-19.
+Rates over the past week showed 176.5 cases per 100,000 people compared to 35.5 cases per 100,000 for fully vaccinated people.

 Unvaccinated people are especially likely to become seriously ill, accounting for 66 per cent of hospitalizations over the past two weeks, despite their comparatively smaller numbers.